Administrative divisions of Thailand: History

 Amphoe originated from the RS115(1896) bill named Local Governing Regulations R.E.
 115. At this time, the method for determining the area of an amphoe was to assign 10,000 citizens to a district.

-There used to be an administrative division called king amphoe(กิ่งอำเภอ) or minor districts, these are set up when a district is too big and it becomes inconvenient to govern, though a subordinate of the amphoe, king amphoe act and govern as an amphoe.
-If a king amphoe becomes developed enough with the necessary infrastructure and population, it becomes promoted into a full amphoe.
-The opposite could also happen, if an amphoe loses influence it could be downgraded into a king amphoe.
-In 2007, to streamline the bureaucracy, the government relinquished the king amphoe and upgraded them all into amphoe, thus rendering the king amphoe obsolete.
-There were 81 king amphoe in 2007 at the time of abolishment.
+Previously, another administrative division called king amphoe (กิ่งอำเภอ) or minor districts was in use.
+These were set up when a district was too large and became inconvenient to govern.
+In practice, these districts were effectively identical to normal amphoe.
+A king amphoe could have been promoted to an amphoe proper if it met sufficient requirements regarding infrastructure and population.
+The opposite was also possible, where an amphoe lost influence and was further downgraded into a king amphoe.
+In 2007, all king amphoe were upgraded to amphoe proper in order to streamline governance.
+There were 81 king amphoe in 2007 at the time.